Don't Make Your Postpartum Experience an Afterthought

 ~ Increasing their energy

 … all in a natural supplement specifically designed for them

 Placentophagy, or consuming the placenta, has been used in some cultures for thousands of years and is now increasing in popularity here in the U.S. because of the *potential* benefits and women's experiences with it.

 What is it about the placenta that could make this possible:

-The placenta is an amazing organ that carries out many biological processes during pregnancy, so it makes sense that it contains beneficial materials for the body.
-These include:
+The placenta is an amazing organ that carries out many biological processes during pregnancy.

 ~ Hormones: the placenta is a major producer of hormones during pregnancy and contains hormones at birth including estrogen, progesterone, prolactin, oxytocin, human placental lactogen (hPL), and corticotropin-releasing hormone (CRH).

-~ Vitamins: The placenta contains high levels of various vitamins, like B6, which are beneficial for the mother to "reclaim".
+~ Vitamins: The placenta contains high levels of various vitamins, like B6.

 ~ Nutrients: Iron and proteins are nutrients present in the placenta that are often depleted in the Mother after childbirth.